devq-ai/dfinni/docs/style_guide.md

 <!-- Updated: 2025-08-01T01:05:00-06:00 -->
+## Update Color and Fonts in Template Only

 ### Patient Dashboard Design System Style Guide

 A comprehensive design system featuring two distinctive palettes with modern typography for digital interfaces.